-The symptoms of pulpitis correspond to its forms.
-There are two main types: acute and chronic.
-There is a more detailed classification, but it makes sense to describe the symptoms only for these two main forms.
+Pulpitis symptoms correspond to its types.
+There are two main ones: acute and chronic.
+There’s a more detailed classification but it makes sense to describe the symptoms only for these main types.

-The causes of pulpitis can be divided into groups:
+Pulpitis causes can be divided into three groups:

-In the vast majority of clinical cases, pulpitis has a bacterial etiology.
-Microorganisms penetrate into the tooth cavity as a result of non-treatment and further progression of caries, and pulp inflammation is a reaction to bacteria and their toxins.
-Iatrogenic causes include the doctors mistakes in the treatment of caries, less often other diseases.
-Also, the causes of inflammation in the pulp can be injuries: a fracture or dislocation of a tooth.
+Pulpitis is of bacterial etiology in the majority of clinical cases.
+Microorganisms enter the tooth cavity as a result of non-treatment and further caries progression, and pulp inflammation is a response to bacteria and their toxins.
+Treatment-induced causes involve doctors’ mistakes in treating caries and, more rarely, other diseases.
+The other causes of the pulp inflammation are injuries: dental fracture or luxation.

-Pulpitis treatment can be carried out by the following methods:
+Pulpitis can be treated by the following methods:

 Biological method.
-Unfortunately, this method cannot always be used, only in acute form, and then only in the early stages of the development of inflammation.
-It is a pity, because the main difference of this method is that the tooth is kept alive, the nerve is not removed from it.
-Just with the help of special drugs eliminate inflammation in the pulp.
-Then the tooth is filled in the usual way.
+Unfortunately, this method cannot be always used but only in the acute type and only at the early stages of inflammation.
+That is too bad, because the distinctive feature of this method is that a tooth remains live, the nerve is not removed from it.
+Inflammation in the pulp is being liquidated using special preparations.
+Then the tooth is filled in a regular manner.
 Physiotherapeutic methods of treatment are prescribed.

 Where it’s impossible to use the biological method, the tooth pulp – its top – can be partially removed.
 The tooth keeps to be nourished, it is partially viable.
 This method is often used in children whose tooth roots are still forming.